Fort Huachuca range complex supports Army MDO concept

+“Fort Huachuca has the first Army range dedicated solely to training and enhancing the Army’s MDO capabilities,” said Maj.
+Gen. Anthony R. Hale, U.S. Army Intelligence Center of Excellence and Fort Huachuca commanding general.
+“It is an environment with the full development and representation of threat capabilities and activities across the electromagnetic spectrum to address the Army’s warfighting concepts and modernization requirements.”

+This complex supports the MDO concept within the newly updated Field Manual (FM) 3-0, Operations, which establishes MDO as the Army’s new operational concept.

 Lt.
-Col. James Chester, an operational level doctrine author from the Combined Arms Doctrine Directorate, is part of a mobile training team.
-He briefed stakeholders on the updated FM 3-0, at the Buffalo Soldier Chapel at Fort Huachuca, Ariz.
-Jan.
-31-Feb.
-1.
+Col. James Chester, an operational level doctrine author from the Combined Arms Doctrine Directorate, helped write the new FM 3-0.
+Now that it’s ready for employment, he is part of a mobile training team that is helping stakeholders get familiar with the new doctrine.

+Chester said, the biggest change between the 2017 FM 3-0 publication and the one published in October 2022, is the introduction of MDO as the Army’s operational concept.

+“In 2017 there were some aspects of the Future’s Concepts that were ready for employment, but they were fairly limited, and doctrine has to be restricted to what is ready for employment in the immediate and near term,” he said.
+“In the last five years there have been changes around the world, we’ve validated things through experimentation, training, exercises, real world observations and all that content has been pulled into the new operations manual, and there has been enough that multidomain operations as a concept was able to get fully validated and get changed into being doctrine.”

 |Date Taken: